Feeling lucky? Here’s how many people won Mega Millions jackpots on Friday the 13th

 TAMPA, Fla.
-(WFLA) — Friday the 13th may be known for bad luck and masked killers at summer camps, but this Friday could be very lucky for whoever wins the Mega Millions jackpot.
+(WFLA) — Friday the 13th may be known for bad luck, but this Friday could be very lucky for someone when the Mega Millions numbers are drawn.

 As of this report, the Mega Millions jackpot stands at $1.35 billion, the second largest in Mega Millions history.

-With Friday the 13th’s reputation as the day for bad luck, you might think that the number of Mega Millions jackpots would be close to zero, but in actuality, several people have drawn the winning ticket on such a date.
+With Friday the 13th’s reputation as the day for bad luck, you might think the number of Mega Millions jackpot winners would be close to zero, but in actuality, several people have drawn the winning ticket on that date.

-When it comes to Friday the 13th winners, it looks like Michigan has a bit more luck, with four of the six winners residing there at the time of their victories.
+And apparently Michigan has a bit more luck than most, with four of the six Friday the 13th winners coming from there.

 According to Mega Millions, the full list in order of date goes: